If you require assistance with disciplinary proceedings, then Blacks Solicitors’ Employment Law team can help.

 Where an employee has a complaint about you, or something affecting their employment, then they have the right to raise a Grievance.
 This is also governed by the Acas Code.
 Ideally you should have a well-publicised grievance procedure.

-If you need assistance with a disciplinary process, or would like to find out more about Blacks’ services, please email or call our Employment Law team today on 0113 207 0000 for a free no obligation discussion.
+If you need assistance with disciplinary proceedings, or would like to find out more about Blacks’ services, please email or call our Employment Law team today on 0113 207 0000 for a free no obligation discussion.